andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 It is also possible to **compile** at build time the data structure into a standard JavaScript function.
 This avoids having to import the Kingly library and may result in smaller payloads.
 The compiler functionality is not yet fully tested hence not published.
 {% endtufte%}

 With Kingly, a state machine is defined through a data structure `FsmDef`, which is then used by a factory to construct an executable version of the machine.
 That executable version is a mere JavaScript function, which is generated by the factory `createStateMachine`.
-The factory also admits `settings` by which dependencies can be injected and debugging/tracing behaviour can be configured.
+The factory also admits `settings` by which dependencies can be injected and debugging/tracing behavior can be configured.
 You should always start by using the debugging options when implementing a machine, till you have enough confidence that the machine syntax is correct.
 A value of `{debug: {console}}` will output to the console tracing information about the execution of the machine.
 A value of `{debug: {checkContracts: fsmContracts}}` will check that the machine definition `fsmDef` fulfills all contracts enforcing the machine syntax and semantics.

 Let's fill the fields for the `FsmDef` machine data structure one by one:

-1. `initialControlState`: per the modelization we start with `INIT`
+1. `initialControlState`: per the modelization, we start with `INIT`
 2. `initialExtendedState`: per the tests we already wrote, most of the information we needed was in the event data.
 We will however need to keep track of the current page for the pagination feature to render correctly the home route.
 So for now we pick  `{currentPage: 0}`.
 3. `updateState`: as a reducer, we use a variant of `Object.assign` to incorporate the state updates into the old state
 4. `events`: that is an array of the 5 events (1 user event, 4 system events), we already identified in our tests.